johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 #### Other Bookkeeping

-One related issue we kind of glossed over is managing the Faye (response channel) subscription handler intelligently.
+One related issue we kind of glossed over is managing the Faye (response channel) subscription process intelligently.
 We discussed the problem that we are essentially overwriting the *Faye subscription handler* each time we handle a new request.
 So an additional consequence of our design goal of **sharing a single inbound response channel** is that we we **must have only a single active subscription** to that response channel.
 When all active requests have completed, we unsubscribe.
 When a new request comes in, we subscribe again, and leave the subscription open until the channel quiesces (i.e., there are no more inflight requests) again.
 We'll need to add some bookkeeping to improve our current behavior (of simply overwriting the handler with each new response).

 #### Connection Management

 One thing we'll find, as we integrate our code with the framework, is that we need to adhere to its expectations for how we provide a client library connection (i.e., the connection to the broker).
-We'll mostly rely on some boilerplate code here, but let's briefly describe the strategy.
 Since we're packaging up a bunch of stuff inside *observable subscriber functions* (and their factories, etc.), the framework expects us to provide access to the connection in a particular way.
 For the most part, we can just utilize some boilerplate to handle this.
 There's only a small bit that is specific to a client library.
 This is all packaged up in a `connect()` method that we must implement in our `ClientFaye` class.

 #### Odds and Ends